wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 # How to Succeed in CS230

-We want you to succeed, and we will do all we can to help you learn the material and become a strong programmer.
+**What you can do.** We want you to succeed, and we will do all we can to help you learn the material and become a strong programmer.
 From your side, here are a few things you can do to succeed in this course:

 * Programming is hard: Try not to blame yourself for your mistakes; give yourself more time, and ask for help when needed.
 * Programming is a skill: The best programmer has made every mistake in the books!